toneflix/laravel-dbconfig/README.md

 -   Support for custom tables.
 -   Create configurations with `php artisan dbconfig:create` command.
 -   Support for Arrays.
--   Configuration is fully cached.
+-   Configurations can be dbconfig:d.
 -   Update config with `php artisan dbconfig:set` command.

 ## Installation